Updated on: August 2, 2024

 🥇 1.
 Qustodio — Best Parental Control App for iOS in 2024

-Qustodio is the best iOS parental control app on the market — it comes with industry-leading app filtering, excellent website filtering, and tons of other monitoring features that help you provide your kids with a safe and healthy digital experience.
+Qustodio is the best iOS parental control app on the market — it’s one of the only parental control apps that blocks iOS apps, and it offers tons of features for iPhones and iPads, like monitoring calls and messages, that help you provide your kids with a safe and healthy digital experience.
+It’s also one of the few parental control apps for iOS that has multiple features for preventing your kids from bypassing your restrictions.

 On iOS, Qustodio provides access to the following features:

-• App filtering.
-Qustodio can detect and block 9,000+ iOS apps, including apps that are popular with teens and kids, like Instagram, YouTube, TikTok, and Twitter.
+- App filtering.
+Qustodio detects and blocks 20,000+ iOS apps, including apps that are popular with teens and kids, like Instagram, YouTube, TikTok, and X (formerly Twitter).
 In addition, it also lets you set time limits for iOS apps.
 I especially like that Qustodio only starts displaying iOS apps as your kids start using them.
-This way, you see exactly which apps your kids use the most — you don’t need to go through a long list of apps to find them like you do with most parental apps.

-• Web filtering.
-Qustodio uses VPN technology to block access to inappropriate websites.
+- Web filtering.
 You can manually block or whitelist sites, or use Qustodio’s 25+ predefined site categories to save time.
 Qustodio’s web filtering works only on supported browsers (Safari and Chrome for iOS), but there’s an option to block unsupported browsers so your kid can’t bypass your restrictions.
-Also, I really like that top VPNs can’t bypass Qustodio’s web filtering.
+Also, I really like that top VPNs can’t bypass Qustodio’s web filtering — kids will sometimes try to use VPNs to circumvent parental controls.

-• Time limits.
-Qustodio allows you to set daily screen time limits in increments of 15 minutes.
+- Time limits.
+Qustodio allows you to set daily screen time limits on your kid’s iPhones and iPads in increments of 15 minutes.
 When the time is up, you can either lock navigation, which blocks internet access on your child’s iOS device or lock the device, which hides any iOS app that is rated age 4+ by the app store.

-• Activity reports.
-Provides access to detailed daily, weekly, bi-weekly, and monthly reports that show you which apps your kids used, how long they used said apps, which restricted sites they tried to connect to, and more.
+- Activity reports.
+Provides access to detailed daily, weekly, bi-weekly, and monthly reports on your kid’s iOS usage that show you which apps your kids used, how long they used said apps, which restricted sites they tried to connect to, and more.

 What’s more, Qustodio’s iOS app also comes with Family Locator, which provides excellent real-time location tracking.
 Family Locator also includes a geo-fencing option, which lets you create zones up to 650 feet or 200 meters from a location and receive alerts when your kids enter or leave them.